 Failure to keep the existing infrastructure will increase the risk for successful restoration of the line as well as create problems for the inspection and maintenance staff during their routine activities.

 Removing the road infrastructure will require that all line inspections and maintenance be conducted using helicopters which can be unpredictable due to rapidly changing weather conditions.
 Severe incidents require many large vehicles and workers to access the site, this will be difficult without road infrastructure and will increase greatly the response time for a failure.
 The access roads should be assessed over the next few years to determine the level of maintenance required.
-Ideally, the roads should be maintained in a condition suitable for access.
+Ideally the roads should be maintained in a condition suitable for access via track machines.

 Communication on site will be conducted primarily by cellular network with Satellite being the backup/alternative on the island.
+Nalcor Energy must consider establishing a radio frequency communication network in Labrador to provide two means of communication.
+A satellite command centre is deemed essential for larger failures.